mukulmishra18/mukulmishra18.github.io/_posts/2017-6-19-sendWithStream-in-PDF.js.md

 - **onCancel:**(optional) This method calls whenever cancel _underlyingSource_ is called.

 - **desiredSize:** This property defines the number of data chunks required to fill the stream's internal queue completely.
-Reseted to desiredSize of stream whenever pull is called and decresed whenever enqueue is performed.
+Reseted to _desiredSize_ of stream whenever pull is called and decresed whenever enqueue is performed.

 - **ready:** This property defines the state of sink(i.e. pending or resolved promise).
 If `this.desiredSize <= 0` ready is in pending state else ready is resolved.
 Enqueue is not performed when ready is in pending state.

+**Note:** As for now we are unable to send _promises_ and _streams_ to worker thread as tranferable objects, see [this](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).
+Maybe in future we can do so, but for now we have to support old browsers.

 Follow [sendWithStream PR](https://github.com/mozilla/pdf.js/pull/8430) for all the discussions or read the full code [here.](https://github.com/mukulmishra18/pdf.js/commit/bbd9968f76c68f6120a6e36825796347b7bb152a)